IQSS/geoconnect/docs/dev-notes/classify_flow.md

 </xsd:schema>
     ```

 #### Response questions:

 1. What other "xsd:" types are there?
-    1. Algorithm types and color choices appear to be hardcoded in the .js:
+1. Algorithm types and color choices are few and can be placed in a configuration file.

 ### Step 2: Send style params and receive formatted rules